jeffrey31033/sales_analysis/README.md

-# Data analysis in a retail store with SQL and Tableau
+# Data analysis in wholesales with SQL and Tableau

 ## Table of Contents
 - [Project Overview](#Project-overview)